-Dinosaurs were the dominant part of God's creation in Day 5, but the Bible never mentions them, probably because they went extinct and no one in Bible times could comprehend the timeframe or believe that these creatures actually existed.
+Various kinds of dinosaurs were the dominant part of God's creation in Day 5, but the Bible never mentions them, probably because they went extinct and no one in Bible times could comprehend the timeframe or believe that these creatures actually existed.
 It wasn't until modern archaeology that people were able to see and believe these creatures.

 Modern taxonomy classifies all dinosaurs as reptiles.

-In Day 5, there was extensive proliferation and evolution of fish and bird species, including reptiles, throughout the earth, expanding the food chain, getting ready for animals and humans in the next stage of life.
+On Day 5, there was extensive proliferation and evolution of fish and bird species, including reptiles, throughout the earth, expanding the food chain, getting ready for animals and humans in the next stage of life.